RafaelDe-Leon/Trivia-Game/README.md

 # Trivia-Game

-This game isa homework assigment for Columbia University Bootcamp.
+This game is a homework assigment for Columbia University Bootcamp.

 The Game is a Trivia Game!
 Test your knowledge!